Bed skirt: History

 Artwork displaying a Polish bed with a pink valance, 1789.

 Although bed skirts became more generally used from the early 1900s, artworks of bedrooms in the Regency, Georgian and Victorian eras displayed beds with fancy valances, typically in upper class or royal settings.

 In the early 1900s, conventional cotton and coil mattresses with coordinated box springs supplanted wool or feather-filled mattresses.
 Valances were initially used to block drafts which could chill the undersides of beds (from the floor upwards).
 They were also used to conceal box springs, bed frames and badly shaped bed posts.
 Furthermore, people who had bed skirts discovered that bed bugs and dust mites were a minor issue in their homes as the valance averted dust.

 A traditional bed set with a valance, 1905.

-Between the 1920s and 1930s, women adorned beds with more choices than ever, where traditional bedding components began to include valances.
+Between the 1920s and 1930s, people adorned beds with more choices than ever, where traditional bedding components began to include valances.
 In the 1940s, the bedspread and valance was popular.
 In children's rooms, the valances stored or hid toys and assorted items beneath the bed.

 Up until the 1960s, fabrics and materials such as cotton, satin, chiffon, and wool were fashionable bed skirt cloths.
 Towards the 1970s and 1980s, the term "dust ruffles" was superseded by "bed skirt".
 From the 1980s and onwards, valances were still pivotal to the bedroom's general décor.

 In recent years, tailored, or pleated bed skirts have become more efficient.
 Springmaid, Martha Stewart, Sears, JCPenney and Laura Ashley were some bed skirt-making brands popular with consumers within the last three decades.
 By the late 2010s, valance styles such as ruching, lace, and ruffle declined in use as minimalists popularized the straight bed skirt.
 More recently, mattresses are getting thicker in size and therefore bed skirts are becoming more uncommon, as such bulky mattresses tend to touch the floor.